hannsadrian/CosmicSail/README.md

 ## 🚧 Going further

 I am grateful for any type of feedback, inspiration or question regarding CosmicSail.<br>
-Feel free to create an Issue to get in touch.
+Feel free to create an issue or mail me to get in touch.